pads-oculars/ocularstea/resources/notes.md

 Blockchain Content Delivery Network Success usually comes to those who are too busy to be looking for it.
 Container Orchestration Kafka Pull Request Machine Learning Load Testing Great things never come from comfort zones.
 Microservices
 Monitoring Database If you can dream it, you can do it.
 React Lambda Functions Database Indexing DevOps Stay hungry, stay foolish.
-Data Science Sharding WebSockets Parallel Processing
+Data Science Sharding WebSockets Parallel Processing UX Optimization Opportunities don't happen.
+You create them.
+Work hard in silence, let your success be your noise.
+API Gateway Edge Computing Zero Downtime Deployment